-In this section the portfolio management team share their thoughts on current market conditions and how this shapes the views to the portfolio asset allocations.
-This commentary reflects their general views and should not be taken as recommendation or advice as how any specific market is likely to perform.
+In this section T&IO give their thoughts on current market conditions.
+This commentary reflects the general views of T&IO and should not be taken as recommendation or advice as how any specific market is likely to perform.
+If there is information or terminology included in the commentary that you would like to discuss, then please contact your financial adviser.